Humanity is informed as never before; nothing in the historical record compares. This, unfortunately, is not a particularly good thing.

 I won’t belabor things like the revolving doors between television and government, or intelligence agencies controlling stories on social media.
 Those things are easily found out by whomever wants to find out.

 My larger concern is that there is no practical mechanism to penalize the delivery of stilted information, which has become a means of shaping minds more than informing them.
-When we gained “free information,” we gained this too, because the two necessarily travel together.
+When we gained “free information,” we gained this too, because they necessarily travel together.

 Please re-read and consider that last paragraph for a moment.
 (Thanks.)

-Before I leave you, I’ll give you a solution for the present distress.
+Before I leave you, I’ll give you a coping mechanism for this situation.
 It works for me, and so I suppose it will work for you as well.
 Here it is:

 - Unplug as completely as you can.
-Be brutal in this, and turn off every notification and beep your phone can make.
+Be brutal in this, and turn off every notification your phone can make.

 - One day per week, and only for an hour or two, devote yourself, directly and solely, to being informed.